wagtail/wagtail-factories/docs/architecture.rst

 Next steps
 ==========

-**For contributors**: If you need to modify or extend the StreamField factory system, see :doc:`streamfield-internals` for detailed technical implementation details including Factory Boy integration mechanisms, parameter parsing, and builder system architecture.
+**For contributors**: If you need to modify or extend the StreamField factory system, see :doc:`streamfield-internals` for detailed technical implementation details, including:

+- Factory Boy integration mechanisms;
+- parameter parsing; and
+- builder system architecture.